George-Tollefson-Bioinformatics/gt_omics_analysis_toolkit/README.md

 # gt_omics_analysis_toolkit
-Collection of custom executables for bioinformatics analysis
+A growing collection of custom executables for bioinformatics analysis

 # Shell Scripts: